 Taronga Conservation Society Australia (Taronga) is a NSW Government trading enterprise managed under the NSW Government Environment portfolio.
-It is governed by a 10 member Board of Directors - the Zoological Parks Board of NSW.
+It is governed by a 10 member Board of Directors.

 Taronga operates Taronga Zoo in Sydney and Taronga Western Plains Zoo in Dubbo, catering for local, interstate and international visitors.
-Taronga Zoo is a metropolitan zoo, on approximately 28 hectares of land overlooking Sydney Harbour and was first opened in 1916.
-It houses 4548 animals from 287 species including native and exotic mammals, birds, reptiles, amphibians, fish and invertebrates.
+Taronga Zoo is a metropolitan zoo, on approximately 28 hectares of land overlooking Sydney Harbour, and was first opened in 1916.
+It houses 4526 animals from 305 species including native and exotic mammals, birds, reptiles, amphibians, fish and invertebrates.